Love it or hate it? A dissection of German life tackles the good, bad, and ugly side of living as an expat in Germany.

 The Good: Things I like about expat life in Germany

 - The Autobahn.
 This is a mixed thing actually.
 When the autobahn is working as it should, it’s really fun to drive on.
-But it can also be a huge headache when it gets jammed up; many German autobahn stretches are only four lanes when they need to be six (three in each direction).
+But it can also be a huge headache in a traffic jam; many German autobahn stretches are only four lanes when they need to be six (three in each direction).
 I even know some Germans who refuse to drive on the autobahn because it scares them (as it should!).
 But our own Interstate highway system was inspired by the German autobahn, and I have to put the autobahn in the ‘good’ category.

 - Bread!
 This is slowly improving in the US, but Germans have an incredible variety of great breads.
 The French may have their cheese, but the Germans win when it comes to bread.
 There are over 200 different kinds of bread in Germany, and it plays a primary role in German cuisine – and that’s not even counting the many delicious pastries.
-When you return to the US from Germany, one of the first things you notice is how bread-deprived we Americans are.
+When you return to the US from Germany, one of the first things you notice is how bad American bread is.
 I even miss the great German white toast bread.

 - German three-way windows.
 These well-crafted wonder windows function three ways: (1) closed tight, (2) open wide horizontally or (3) tilted slightly inward vertically.
 Ingenious!
-Of course, they are also double-glazed for sound and weather insulation.
+Of course, they’re also double-glazed for sound and weather insulation.

 - Election campaigns.
 As the Democrats and Republicans (and their PACs) squander millions and millions of dollars on their campaigns, and bombard TV viewers with mostly negative political ads, it is instructive to see how the Germans do it.
 First of all, there is a ban on political TV ads until six weeks before the election.
 (In the US that’s called ‘restricting free speech,’ but I think most Americans would love to copy the German example.)
 Most of the funding for political campaigns in Germany comes from the parties (and membership dues), not the candidates.
 All of the parties combined (five major ones) spent USD 70 million in a previous national election.
 In 2008, the Obama campaign alone spent USD 750 million, over 10 times as much, and that doesn’t even count outside money.
 (Remember, Germany’s population is only about four times smaller than that of the US.)
 Yes, Germany has had its share of political funding scandals over the years, but they amount to a pittance compared to the US.
 Two lessons to take away from this: (1) spend less money, and (2) spend less time!